pidge1014/SRD20.Path.V.1.5/Base Classes/Druid.md

 ## Class Features

 **Nature Bond:** At first level, a druid makes a bond with nature.
-This may take one of two forms.
+This may take one of three forms.
 The first is a close tie to the natural world, granting the druid one of the following cleric domains: Air, Earth, Fire, Plant, Water, or Weather.
 Druids also have access to a set Terrain Domains.
 When determining the powers and bonus spells granted by this domain, the druid’s effective cleric level is equal to her druid level.
 A druid that selects this option also receives additional domain spell slots, just like a cleric.
 She must prepare the spell from her domain in this slot and this spell cannot be used to cast a spell spontaneously.
 In addition, she gains a familiar associated with one of the domains selected.
 The familiar may possess the elemental familiar archetype.